Reflexology and Mindfulness

 It is quite simple, for instance, to let your body slide into a hot bath and just wallow in the pure sensation.

-It is much harder to do when less pleasant sensations are involved
+5. It's much harder to do when less pleasant sensations are involved

 Have you ever tried to be mindful and accepting when you have a pain in your leg?
 Can you simply acknowledge it's there without tensing against it, resisting it, and wishing it would go away?